pranav93/QilkFrontend/README.md

 docker-compose up
 ```

-## What does each of these env fields even mean?
+## What do these env fields even mean?

 | Field                  |           Value            |
 | ---------------------- | :------------------------: |